-The Design Studio comprises a Reverse Engineering lab and the Innovation Annex.
+The Design Studio comprises a Reverse Engineering Lab (RevEng Lab) and the DaVinci Lab.
 The studio consists of a variety of tools, measurement devices and materials to support tinkering via product teardown, ideation and modification.
 Concepts can be implemented through the complementary tinkering spaces.

 The Digital Manufacturing Lab houses a variety of 3D printing/ additive manufacturing technologies, software and capabilities for modeling and digital design, and manufacturing and analysis.
 Home to high-definition 3D digital scanners, desk-top and professional grade printers, the lab provides capabilities for precision rapid prototyping, tooling and manufacturing of 3D objects and parts.

 The Electronics Tinkering Lab has scheduled hours for students to work on fabrication and tinkering with electronics under guidance from lab supervisors.
 Students will learn a range of skills and tools, including bread boarding, soldering, circuit design and simulation software, and power supplies and function generators.